Old Dale Road

 Old Dale Road is an old mining road in Joshua Tree NP

-Old Dale Road is a scenic drive located in the Joshua Tree National Park, in southeastern California, USA.
-This old mining road traverses the eastern portion of the park from north to south.
-It’s one of the famous backcountry roads in the Joshua Tree National Park.
+Old Dale Road is a scenic drive located in Joshua Tree National Park, in the US state of California.
+This old mining road traverses the eastern portion of the park from north to south It’s one of the famous backcountry roads in the Joshua Tree National Park.

 How long is Old Dale Road?